-- Submitter(s) - Building/department - Funding Source - Purpose of grant - Item(s) requested - Dollar estimate of award - Ownership of item(s) (if applicable): Must follow funding source's policy - B. Approval from building/unit administrator - C. Approval from Director of Technology Services required when proposal includes technology hardware or software to ensure compatibility and support - D. Approval from Director of Facilities required when proposal includes installation of equipment or enhancements to building or grounds - E. Approval from Director of Finance - F. A copy of the approval letter or email shall be forwarded to the Director of Finance in order to establish a new student activity account for the grant - G. Monetary donations will be sent directly to the Director of Finance - H. Non-monetary donations will be tagged with the Ferguson Florissant inventory tag and added to the inventory list
+- Submitter(s) - Building/department - Funding Source - Purpose of grant - Item(s) requested - · Dollar estimate of award - Ownership of item(s) (if applicable): Must follow funding source's policy - B. Approval from building/unit administrator - C. Approval from Director of Technology Services required when proposal includes technology hardware or software to ensure compatibility and support - D. Approval from Director of Facilities required when proposal includes installation of equipment or enhancements to building or grounds - E. Approval from Director of Finance - F. A copy of the approval letter or email shall be forwarded to the Director of Finance in order to establish a new student activity account for the grant - G. Monetary donations will be sent directly to the Director of Finance - H. Non-monetary donations will be tagged with the Ferguson Florissant inventory tag and added to the inventory list

-Approval Process for Individual/ Small Group Initiated Grants Initiated by individual or small-group Approved by building/unit administrator Approved by Director of Technology/ (if hardware/ software are a component) Approval by Director of Facilities (if equipment installation/ enhancement required) Approval of Director of Finance Date: Date: Date: Date: Date: \rightarrow Y → N ← N N ← N
+Approval Process for Individual/ Small Group Initiated Grants

+Initiated by indi- Approved by build- Approved by Director Approval by Director Approval of Di-

+vidual or small- ing/unit administra- of Technology/ (if of Facilities rector of Finance

+group tor hardware/ software (if equipment instal-

+are a component) lation/ enhancement

+required)

+Date: Date: Date: Date: Date:

+→ Y Y Y Y →

+N ← N ← N ← N ←